Thousands arrested as protests against racism, police brutality spread across America

 “When I have to tell my 12-year-old son he has to comply and just don’t ask any questions when these police officers are corrupt – that hurts,” he said.

-At the Washington protest, thousands of demonstrators converged on the White House in the late afternoon and remained past midnight.
+At the Saturday protest in Washington, thousands of demonstrators converged on the White House in the late afternoon and remained past midnight.
 Chanting “I can’t breathe,” Mr. Floyd’s words to Mr. Chauvin, they breached a low security fence in a nearby park and were driven back by riot police.

-In New York, police arrested hundreds of people after several protests and riots across the city.
+In New York, several protests broke out across the city, including at Trump Tower.
 In one incident, video showed police driving two SUVs into groups of demonstrators and knocking people down.
 In Minneapolis, officers were seen firing paintballs at people standing on their porches in a residential neighbourhood.
 In Louisville, Ky., police pepper-sprayed a television news reporter during a live broadcast, and one protester broke the hand off a statue of Louis XVI.

-More than 2,500 people were arrested over the weekend, according to a tally by The Washington Post.
+A tally by the Associated Press showed at least 4,100 people arrested over the weekend.
 At least three people were killed around the protests – in Indianapolis, Chicago and Oakland, Calif. – though it was not immediately clear if all of the incidents were connected to the demonstrations.

 There were also some more peaceful moments.
 In Coral Gables, Fla., members of the Miami-Dade Chiefs of Police Association knelt in prayer with the protesters.
 In Flint, Mich., the local sheriff discarded his helmet and baton and joined the protest.